allister-grange/Noisy/README.md

 Moving from Android to ios I found that there were no good free noise generators that mimicked what I had on Android.

 I wanted to build a free app that anyone could use, thus Noisy was born.
+I literally use this every night to go to sleep to lol.

 ## Assets